deniswsrosa/liquicouch/README.md

 **Workaround**:

-You can exclude mongo-java-driver from **mongobee**  and use your dependency only.
+You can exclude mongo-java-driver from **LiquiCouch**  and use your dependency only.
 Maven example (pom.xml) below:
 ```xml
 <dependency>
     <groupId>org.mongodb</groupId>